AlexandrMalusek/sql-dicom-files/README.md

 # sql-dicom-files
 Use SQL to select a list of DICOM file names

-This as a very early (pre-alpha) release of several simple scripts.
+This as an alpha release of several simple scripts.
 Basic functionality and documentation is still missing.

 First, generate a list of DICOM file names in a DICOM directory tree.
 In the following example, DICOM is the top level directory.
 It is a symbolic link and so the switch "-L" is used:
 ```